Employment rate

 Wage share and employment rate in the U.S.

 Employment rate, also called the employment-to-population ratio, is a statistical ratio that measures the proportion of a country's working age population (statistics are often given for ages 15 to 64) that is employed.
-This includes people that have stopped looking for work.
+Unlike the unemployment rate, the employment-to-population ratio uses the civilian noninstitutional population as its denominator, so people who are not in the labor force remain in the denominator even if they have stopped looking for work.
+In the U.S. Current Population Survey, the published ratio covers people age 16 and older and is calculated as employed people divided by the civilian noninstitutional population, multiplied by 100.
 The International Labour Organization states that a person is considered employed if they have worked at least 1 hour in "gainful" employment in the most recent week.

 The employment-to-population ratio is usually calculated and reported periodically for the economy by the national agency of statistics.

 It is usually calculated by using a survey data collection and the answers of certain people to the questions of the national agency for the economy and statistics of a country.

 Some countries also have statistical data about the number of employed people who are registered as taxpayer and have to pay compulsory social insurance payments to the national social insurance system of a country, which could be used to calculate an improved performance indicator of people employed compared to the total labor force.